kayshcache/coder-assessment-1/README.md

 ### Feature 1 - " Provide URL as Argument Feature"
 - Task 1 (P1) write the argument into the main function [10 -30 minutes]
 - Task 2 (P2) test it
-- Task 3 (P0)
+- Task 3 (P0) try with funky URLs
-- Task 4
+- Task 4 (P2) think additional tasks to describe here
-- Task 5
+- Task 5 (P0) describe those addition tasks such as aforementioned task ie. this task
 ### Feature 2 - " Output to file"
 - Task 1 (P1) decide on what file type the user should create
-- Task 2 (P2) write the argument into the main function [10 -30 minutes]
+- Task 2 (P1) write the argument into the main function [10 -30 minutes]
 - Task 3 (P1) write the function to write binary files
 - Task 4 (P0) hook function into argument flow control
 - Task 5 (P2) dance a bit
 ### Feature 3 - " Choose from laceration options"
 - Task 1 (P1) decide on total set of options
-- Task 2
+- Task 2 (P0) put those options into the control flow to be processed by argparse
-- Task 3
+- Task 3 (
 - Task 4
 - Task 5
 [See trello screen snips for fun](https://github.com/kayshcache/coder-assessment-1/raw/master/img/trello0.png)